 5. Is Upwork worth it?
 Freelance statistics on jobs say the three largest freelance platforms in the world are: Freelancer.com, Upwork, and Fiverr.

-Freelancer.com has over 31 million registered users, while Upwork can boast with just above half as much (17 million).
-Conversely, Fiverr has a bit over 7 million freelancers.
+Freelancer.com has over 50 million registered users, while Upwork used to boasts just over half as much (18 million).

 7. According to freelance statistics for 2019, the best countries for freelancers are the US, the UK, Brazil, Pakistan, Ukraine, the Philippines, India, Bangladesh, Russia, and Serbia (in this order).

 These countries are getting big bucks from the freelancer economy.
 The earnings in the US in 2019 increased by a staggering 78% compared to the earnings in 2018 for Q2.
 This is the largest boost in the world!

 Similarly, the UK had a YOY growth of 59%, and Brazil ranks third with 48%.